fredyw/jsrt/README.md

 jsrt
 ====

-A small SRT parser in Java
+A small SRT parser in Java.
+SRT is a subtitle file format (http://en.wikipedia.org/wiki/.srt#SubRip_text_file_format).

 How to build
 ------------